aalghooneh/Autonomous_Mobile_Robotics_Student/README.md

-# LAB 1 - Sensor data processing for mobile robots
+# LAB 2 - Closed loop control of mobile robots

 ## Introduction

+Welcome to LAB 2 of the mobile robotics course!
+Here, you start shaping the overall structure of your mobile robot stack.
+Please check again the architecture provided in the README.md in the main branch and leave that open on your web browser.

-Welcome to LAB 1 of the mobile robotics course!
-In this lab, participants will gain hands-on experience with mobile robots and acquire knowledge about their basic functionalities.
-By the end of this lab,
-### Participants will be able to:
+In this lab, Participants will gain hands-on experience with mobile robots and acquire knowledge about their basic functionalities.
+By the end of this lab, participants will be able to:
-- Interact with sensors.
-- Understand the pipeline of ros2 or any middleware.
-- Read and Process robot's data; sensors and actuators.

-### Participants will learn:

-1. How to connect to your mobile robot and make it move around.
+- Use the position data in a controller;
+- Control a mobile robot using a tunable PID controller.
+- Implement pure pursuit controller

+#### The summary of what you should learn is as following:

-2. How to properly read and log sensors through ros interfaces and OOP programming.
+1. You will learn how to properly read and log position sensors using ros 2.
+2. You will write a PID controller class that can properly calculate derivate, and integral of your position sensor.
+3. You use the PID controller to perform two trajectories with the mobile robot while logging the error.
+Then, a report should be prepared comparing the P and PID controller in agility, accuracy, and overshoot.

 ### NOTES for pre-lab activities
 Given the limited time in the lab, it is highly recommended to go through this manual and start (or complete) your implementation before the lab date, by working on your personal setup (VMWare, remote desktop, lent laptop), and using simulation for testing when needed to verify that your codes are working before coming into the lab.
 For simulation, refer to `tbt3Simulation.md` in the `main` branch.

 During the 3 hours in the lab, you want to utilize this time to test your code, work with the actual robot, get feedback from the TAs, and acquire the in-lab marks (check `rubrics.md` in the same branch).

 While in-lab, you are required to use the Desktop PCs and **NOT** your personal setup (VMWare, remote desktop, lent laptop).
 So, make sure that you have your modified files, either online or on a USB, with you to try it out in-lab.

-## Part 1 - Connect to the robot (5 marks)
+## Part 1 - connecting to the robot (no marks)
 Open the [connectToUWtb4s.md](https://github.com/aalghooneh/MTE544_student/blob/main/connectToUWtb4s.md) markdown file in the main branch, and follow along.
 Read and follow each step carefully.
-Wait for TA approval before going to next step.

-## Part 2 - Play with the robot (5 marks)
+## Part 2 - Robot teleop (no marks)

 In this part, you will learn to play with the robot; you will get to undock it from the charger and then move it around by keyboard.
 When you want to dock it again, It should be able to find it only when it is in less than ~0.5 meter around it.
 Note, that it doesn't